Brown Sugar Praline Salmon

 - Honey Roasted Pecans

 - Cinnamon Pecan Breakfast Bundt Cake

-- Make a Garlic Brown Sugar Glazed Salmon by omitting the pecans and adding 2 cloves of chopped fresh garlic to the glaze.
+- Make a Garlic Brown Sugar Glazed Salmon by omitting the pecans and adding two cloves of chopped fresh garlic to the glaze.

-- Add a teaspoon of fresh ginger and a tablespoon of low sodium soy sauce, and omit the Dijon mustard.
+- Add a teaspoon of fresh ginger and a tablespoon of low sodium soy sauce, then omit the Dijon mustard.